The Story of

 An important legacy of protection:

 West Mabou Beach Provincial Park is site 777 in Our Parks and Protected Areas Plan.
-And yet this core park—which is a "priority ecosystem for conservation"—has been at risk of becoming a private golf course—twice.
-In 2017/2018, the Cabot Group took its first swing.
-Thankfully, the McNeil government rejected the outlandish proposal.
+And yet this core park—which is a "priority ecosystem for conservation"—has been at risk of becoming a private golf course three times since being legally protected.

 West Mabou Beach Provincial Park has an important legacy of protection and community advocacy.
 This time, we intend to save it once and for all.